CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 redirected back to the primary
 * Manual deployment
 * Requires no downtime
-* Has fewer constraints on the types of migrations that can be deployed than standard Jenkins deploy
+* Has fewer constraints on the types of migrations that can be deployed than the standard Jenkins deployment

 #### Downtime deployment
 * Service is interrupted for some period of time